 - Foam brush

-- Extra cardstock to wrap around the top of the pads.
+- Scrap Cardstock to wrap around the top of the pads.

-First, download and then print off the Gnome Holiday Memo Pad Printable from my Creative Resource Library.
+First, download the Gnome Holiday Note Pad Printable from my Creative Resource Library.

-Cut the pages in 3 sections, each 1/3 of the printable sheet, as shown in the photo.
+Cut the pages into 3 equal sections, each 1/3 of the printable sheet, as shown in the photo.

 Stack the pages, making sure that the top edge is completely flat.
 Your goal is to make sure you have a tight “block” of paper at the top edge of your pad.